TallFurryMan/light-pollution/docs/HARDWARE.md

 | Optional: 3‑pin connector for future GPS module |

 ### Gateway Hardware (Home Assistant / Raspberry Pi)
-Use a LoRa concentrator that runs the Semtech packet forwarder and works over USB so it can coexist with a Waveshare RS485/CAN HAT on the Pico sensor unit:
+Use a LoRa concentrator that runs the Semtech packet forwarder; suggested options:
+- **Waveshare SX1303 LoRaWAN HAT for Raspberry Pi** – SX1303 concentrator, SPI; supported by Semtech UDP forwarder/ChirpStack.
-- **RAK7271 / RAK7371 (SX1302/SX1303 USB stick)** – available in EU868/US915; known‑good with `sx1302_hal`.
+- **RAK7271 / RAK7371 (SX1302/SX1303 USB stick)** – EU868/US915; known‑good with `sx1302_hal`.
 - **Seeed WM1302 on USB carrier** – SX1302, EU868/US915 variants.
 - **iC880A-SPI on USB/SPI bridge** – legacy SX1301 but widely supported.

-These connect to the Home Assistant Raspberry Pi and feed ChirpStack or the gateway bridge in the compose stack below.
+These connect to the Home Assistant Raspberry Pi and feed ChirpStack or the gateway bridge in the compose stack.
+Pico sensor units should use the SX1262 HAT (or an ESP-based SX1262 module for a future variant) and do not translate LoRa to RS485/CAN.

 ## 2. Wiring Diagram
 ```